russel-ra/zk-hangman/README.md

 user submits their guess, control is passed to the host to process the guess.

 The host processes the guess by submitting a proof that takes in the latest guess by the player as a public input and the secret as a private input.
-The proof outputs a hash of the input by the player plus the secret and a hash of the secret on its own.
+The proof outputs a hash of the most recent guess by the player plus the secret and a hash of the secret on its own.
 By doing so, we can compare the secret hash with the one stored on-chain to ensure that the host really did use the secret they initially set.
 We can tell if the guess was valid, by looking at its hash (with the secret) and comparing it to all the other character hashes stored on-chain.
 If the hash matches none of the ones stored on-chain, then we know the guess was invalid and the player's life is deducted by one.

 The process described above continues until the player has run out of all 6 lives OR the player finally guesses all characters in the word correctly.
 In the former case, the host wins in